prowestgis/upp-wg/data-dictionary.md

 * **Application Date**

-  The name of the applicant requesting an OSOW permit.
-This can be the name of an individual, or company representative.
+  The date the applicant requested an OSOW permit.

   | | |
   | -- | --